AntonioArriaga/ansible-cisco/README.md

 - Search in BRAS if exists a VRF with the same name.
 - Adds the new VRF, some interfaces, and place the interfaces in the VRF.

-serialConnectedCisco.yml creates a configuration file based in a template and execute it via serial port.
+serialConnectedCisco.yml creates a configuration file based in a template and executes it via serial port.